New Time Warner head John Stankey: CNN has 'special social responsibility'

 "We're big fans of your talent and creativity," he told Time Warner.
 "And you have my word that you will continue to have the creative freedom and resources to keep doing what you do best."

-AT&T will be retiring the Time Warner name, but Stankey wasn't quite ready to reveal the new brand yet, which he said they spent time working on in market research, surveys and focus groups.
+AT&T will be retiring the Time Warner name, but Stankey wasn't quite ready to reveal the new brand yet.
+He said AT&T spent time testing the new name through market research, surveys and focus groups.

 In one way, this the end of a media era.
 The Time in Time Warner stands for Time Inc., founded in 1922, and Warner stands for Warner Brothers, the studio that was incorporated by four brothers in 1923.